10 Gambits Every Chess Player Should Know: A Comprehensive Guide

 Key Ideas:

-• White offers one or even two pawns to unleash bishops on open diagonals and accelerate development.
+White gives up one or perhaps two pawns here to get his bishops playing on open diagonals and with quicker piece development.

 Why You Should Know It:

-• Sharp and exciting; perfect for learning fast development and open games.
+Sharp and entertaining – ideal for getting to grips with rapid development and open games.

 Practical Use: